ernie-bernie/Mood-of-the-Room/README.md

       -I am in school doing extracurriculars, so time might be an issue -I do not want to spend a lot of money on this, so I will have to try to get most things from previous projects(Arduino from motion sim?)
-      -I don't know much about AI models, so this project may not be possible for me
+      -I don't know much about AI models, so this project may not be possible for me -Mood labels are subjective, so the data might not be completely "accurate", if accurate is a thing here -Noise could distort the data and readings, so I have to overcome that